 6. Remind yourself of your wholeness.
 When you offer yourself mercy, you’re offering yourself unconditional love: I’m here and I care.
 This is important, because it reminds you of your wholeness.
 You are so much bigger than your thoughts, emotions and behavior – even bingeing.

 One way to convey unconditional love is to put up photos of yourself as a young child in your home.
 Looking at these pictures can remind you that you still carry that child with you.
 You’re not a horrible person because you messed up; merely human.

 7. Get support.
 You may find yourself hiding after a binge, feeling caught in shame.
 There’s tremendous vulnerability in sharing ourselves so intimately with another.
 But in reaching out, there’s also a big pay off: connection instead of isolation.

 When you’ve binged, I gently invite you to reach out for support and to talk with a trusted friend (the key word here is trusted), someone who can remind you of your wholeness and the bigger picture.
 When we move through our fear and reach out for support, sharing our pain with a trusted loved one, we often find acceptance, connection and belonging.
 This brings relief.

 You can also offer yourself empathy.
-Listening to your own heart and caring for your feelings can prevent a binge, a process I describe in the post, Stop a binge in its tracks with empathy.
+The Binge Rescue worksheet is a free resource that walks you step by step through this process.
+Listening to your own heart and caring for your feelings can prevent a binge, a process I describe in this post here, Stop a binge in its tracks with empathy.